 A calmer parent often leads to a calmer child.

-Parents assume connection has to be big, elaborate, or time-consuming.
+2. Practice “one-minute connection moments” – Parents assume connection has to be big, elaborate, or time-consuming.
 It doesn’t.

 Try this:

-• Touch their arm or shoulder.
+• Make eye contact during this time, which gently touching their arm or shoulder.

 • Say something like, “I’m glad you’re here,” or “Tell me one good thing.”